 The flow-surrender-pleasure cycle supports a smooth and possibly euphoric and embodied experience for mama, keeps baby oxygenated and safe, and reduces the risk of interventions, unwanted outcomes and birth trauma.

-The goal is not necessarily to avoid or ignore our feelings, like fear or stress, as that can block our energy.
-They are instincts that speak to us.
-The goal is to understand the source of our feelings, to hold an awareness for them without slipping into a heightened state of stress, and to work through them with the most aligned tools.
+The intention is to understand the source of our feelings, to hold an awareness for them without slipping into a heightened state of stress, and to work through them with the most aligned tools.

 The unknown can be scary.
 As women we have the potential to hold multi-linear timelines in our minds, an ability to anticipate every possible scenario.
 But this can easily spiral into overanalyzing hypotheticals.